TimoliaDE/HowTo/docs/games/brainbow.en.md

 - Up to four teams compete in a game.
 - Every team starts the game in their own base.
 - The whole floor of the map is filled with special blocks.
 Stand on them while shooting to use their special effects!
-- Redstone Blocks will change your arrow into a tnt.
-Shoot it in the colored score fields over your enemies' bases.
+- Redstone blocks will change your arrow into a tnt.
+Shoot it into the colored score fields above your enemies' bases.
 - If a tnt explodes in your own score field your team loses a heart.
 If your team lands a tnt in the enemies' fields you gain half a heart.
 - Having no hearts left means not being able to respawn anymore.
 If all players are then eliminated, the team is eliminated as a whole.
 - The last team standing wins and gains the most points and pixels.